 \subsection{Related work}

 Many projects consider privacy enhancement tools that foil face detection by altering the actual face's appearance as seen by the imaging sensor.
 For example, consider the \emph{Privacy Visor} designed by Echizen~\etal \cite{yamada_privacy_2013}.
 This device consists of several high-powered infrared LEDs mounted on a pair of glasses.
 When activated, the infrared LEDs wash out the face when captured with conventional digital cameras, but are invisible to the human eye.
 The user's friends see a person wearing funny glasses, but their cameras only see specular highlights.
-Another similar project is Adam Harvey's \emph{CV Dazzle} \cite{cvdazzle}, which is a fashion statement as much as it is a privacy tool.
-Rather than wearing glasses, users can wear make-up or bits of plastic to foil face detection in a stylish, eye-catching way.

 Both of these approaches are practical and attractive because they allow the \emph{individual} to take steps to protect their \emph{own} privacy, without having to remind their friends to alter their photos.
 However, there are two principal drawbacks with these kinds of approaches: first, approaches based on pushing the user's appearance away from the average face only make the user \emph{more} iconic.
 No one wants to be ``that person with the funny glasses/makeup.''
 Distinctive faces are easier for people to remember and recognize~\cite{sarno_attractiveness_1997,bruce_whats_1994}, which could work against the user's wishes to remain anonymous in the physical world.